Job Bid Builder

 - Small contractors and sole proprietors verifying that overhead and profit are adequately covered before submitting a quote

-- Estimators comparing bid scenarios at different profit margins to find the competitive sweet spot
+- Estimators comparing bid scenarios at different profit margins before market and contract review

 - Construction managers reviewing subcontractor bids to verify that markup and contingency percentages are reasonable